BloemGamer/leaf-lang/README.md

 - [ ] Make the lexer threadsafe
 - [ ] Add error handeling in the lexer
 - [ ] Add error handeling in the parser
+- [ ] Add a switch or match statement

 ### Long-term
 - [ ] Adding templates